 Earnslaw Burn Track

 Earnslaw Burn Track – Click the image to link to the topo map

-The Track and Timings Earnslaw Burn Track
+Track and Timing Earnslaw Burn Track

-On the topo map, the track looks like a reasonably straightforward sidle and you only gain around 500m elevation overall.
-However, on the ground you’re either going up, going down, picking your way up/down/over tree roots, crossing little streams in gullies, hopping over logs, rocks, boulders or mud, balancing, scrambling up, stepping down, sliding down, avoiding drops, clinging to branches or bits of foliage.. or all those at once.
-Most people I spoke with on the track when I walked (January 2022) said the tramp took much longer than expected.
+DOC classifies the track as Advanced and suggests the timing as 4-6 hours one way to the viewpoint at the bush line.
+Allow 2 hours one way to the base of Mt Earnslaw from here.
+From the DOC time, I gathered the track would be slow going.
+On the topo map, the it looks like a reasonably straightforward sidle and you only gain around 500m elevation overall.
+However, on the ground, you’re either going up, going down, picking your way up/down/over tree roots, crossing streams in gullies, climbing over logs, navigating rocks, boulders or mud, balancing, scrambling up, stepping down, sliding down, avoiding drops, clinging to branches or bits of foliage.. or all those at once.

+Earnslaw Burn Track